jdm79/basic-bs4/README.md

 $code .
 ```

+Click on app.py file and copy and paste in the code which is in this app.py on my repository.

-Install the two libraries we will be using:
+Install the two libraries we will be using on your terminal (you can use the terminal on Visual Code by pressing ~ and ctrl at the same time):

 Requests will make the HTTP request to the website we want to scrape
 ```